 The Plan's vision and the proposed level of future growth are supported by Metrorail, proposed BRT, local bus service, and a network of major and local streets that will connect Glenmont neighborhoods to services and amenities within Glenmont and in the region.
+Land use and transportation infrastructure is forecasted to be in balance as measured by the Subdivision Staging Policy's Policy Area Mobility Review (PAMR) and Transportation Policy Area Review (TPAR) tests (see Appendix B).
 The overall transportation approach consists of the following elements: